 Here is Ally’s interview with us from 2015

-I moved to NYC from Melbourne in 2006 (so going on almost nine years – eek!).
+I moved to NYC from Melbourne in 2006.
 I am a playwright and I turned up in New York like so many of us do with burning ambition, excitement and youthful naiveté and optimism about how easy it was going to be to crack this city.
 I also work as a copywriter at Showtime in print advertising.

 Where do you live?
 Why did you choose that area?